ECO Savers Business Hub — Group Travel

 Drive to Ba Na Hills

-Ba Na Hills — Ticketing Queue Allow 20–30 min
+Ba Na Hills — Ticketing Queue Allow 25–35 min for 32 pax

 Ba Na Hills SunWorld — Full Morning 📷 Best Shot

 4–5 hours total.
-Cable car up (~20 min each way) → Golden Bridge (1–1.5 hrs) → French Village / Le Jardin D'Amour (45 min) → cable car down.
-Bring a light jacket — temperatures are 8–10°C cooler at 1,400m.
+Cable car up (~20 min each way) → Golden Bridge (1–1.5 hrs, best photos here) → French Village / Le Jardin D'Amour (45 min) → cable car down.
+Bring a light jacket — 8–10°C cooler at 1,400m elevation.
 Morning mist = dramatic photos.
-Rest tip: Sit wherever you can between stops.
-The park is large and the walking adds up fast.
+Rest tip: Sit at every opportunity between spots.
+The park is large and the walking adds up fast on a sleep-deprived group.

 ~11:30

-Arrive at Sea Garden Hotel — Drop Luggage Check-in at 3:00 PM
+Arrive Dana Citi Hotel — Drop Luggage Check-in at 3:00 PM

 15:00